 Suzanne Hurley is a Perinatal & Fertility Counsellor, Supervisor & Dance/Movement Therapist.
-She attends to those who may be unhappy, distressed, afraid or otherwise impacted by any pregnancy related event where additional support may be needed.
-She has an impressive level of expertise having worked with varying degrees of reproductive loss, including pregnancy options counselling, infertility and IVF support, perinatal mental health, abortion counselling and in reproductive health issues.
+She attends to those who may be unhappy, distressed, afraid or otherwise impacted by fertility related events where additional support may be needed.
+She has an impressive level of expertise having worked with varying degrees of reproductive loss, including pregnancy options counselling, infertility and IVF support, perinatal mental health, abortion counselling, parenting and with reproductive health issues.
 She has provided her clients with counselling, group support and presented to health professionals in various perinatal settings.
 Her expertise and understanding of the issues women, couples and families face when immersed in the perinatal period is highly specialised.
 She knows that when confronted by the unexpected you need someone by your side.

-Many years ago Suzanne spent four years at Fertile Ground Health Group counselling in infertility and IVF support, running two groups, Sanctuary for IVF clients and Little Village for single women considering sole parenting.
-She returned in 2018 bringing with her a wealth of knowledge and experience after having worked in multiple settings where perinatal mental health has been the main focus of her work.
-This has included time on the helpline at PANDA (Perinatal Anxiety and Depression Australia), at Carrington Health in the Community Outreach Perinatal Support Service and at The Women’s Hospital’s Pregnancy Advisory Service and other periods of time at Marie Stopes Australia National Counselling Service for unplanned pregnancy, Melbourne Pregnancy Counsellors and at Adora Fertility.
+Many years ago, Suzanne spent four years at Fertile Ground Health Group counselling in infertility and IVF support, running two groups, Sanctuary for IVF clients and Little Village for single women considering sole parenting.
+She returned in 2018 bringing with her a wealth of knowledge and experience after having worked in multiple settings where perinatal mental health has been the focus of her work.
+This has included time on the PANDA Helpline (Perinatal Anxiety and Depression Australia), at Carrington Health in the Community Outreach Perinatal Support Service.
+She spent 10yrs at The Women’s Hospital’s Pregnancy Advisory Service and other periods of time at Marie Stopes Australia National Counselling Service for unplanned pregnancy, Melbourne Pregnancy Counsellors and at Adora Fertility.

 In Counselling Suzanne can address: